livingingroups/eas-coding-workshops/20241212-codereview/README.md

 When we write our own code including functions and mudules, we are responsible for making each piece of the code do what it's supposed to do.
 As the *maintainer* of this code, we need know the internals of a particular function or module.

 One way to think of yourself in different moments in time as the maintainer of some of your modules and the user of others.
-So while you're working on Part B, consider youself as the maintaienr of Part B and  user of Part A. Only worrying about the parts of A that are explicitly passed to B. When working on Part A, consider yourself just as the maintainer of Part A. Consider what your user, Mr. Maintainer-of-Part-B (your alter ego) would want to make Part A as easy for them to use as possible.
+So while you're working on Part B, consider youself as the maintainer of Part B and  user of Part A. Only worrying about the parts of A that are explicitly passed to B. When working on Part A, consider yourself just as the maintainer of Part A. Consider what your user, Mr. Maintainer-of-Part-B (your alter ego) would want to make Part A as easy for them to use as possible.

 ### Documentation